 Early Childhood Education (ECE)

 Early Childhood Education (ECE) is a regulated occupation in British Columbia.
 To work as an early childhood educator, you are required to complete a certificate or diploma program in ECE or advanced/specialized ECE and have applied and obtained the ECE license from the ECE Registry in B.C.
 In most cases, international training and experience won’t be recognized.
-If you are passionate about working with small children or with special needs children, you may need to plan going back to school and obtaining Canadian experience.
+If you are passionate about working with small children or with special needs children, you may need to plan to go back to school and obtain Canadian experience.

 ECE is divided into basic ECE and specialized ECE.
-Basic ECE will allow you to work as preschool teacher, childcare provider for before and after school and out of school care, open your own family daycare or childcare facility or even manage a facility.
+Basic ECE will allow you to work as a preschool teacher, childcare provider for before and after school and out of school care, open your own family daycare or childcare facility or even manage a facility.
 You can take a four-month course, and start by getting your ECE Assistant license, and then complete the other 10+ courses while working.